 Members required to store, carry or use a weapon in performing their NFPD duties;

-Law enforcement officials;
+Law enforcement officials

-An individual authorized under Colorado law to carry a concealed weapon in a public place.

-Under current Colorado law, NFPD cannot prohibit someone possessing a valid permit from carrying a concealed weapon in the public portions of NFPD's facilities
+Under Colorado’s Senate Bill 24-131, carrying firearms (both open and concealed) is prohibited in the building of a local government’s governing body where the chief executive officer of the local government is located.
+The Fire Chief is considered the chief executive officer (CEO) of a fire protection district.

 For purposes of this policy, a "weapon" shall include firearms of any type, whether loaded or unloaded, or any other object or substance designed, or which the possessor intends to use, to inflict psychological or emotional harm, bodily injury or death upon another individual.
 The term "weapon" includes knives, except knives with a blade less than 3 inches in length that members routinely carry to assist them in performing their duties, unless a knife is brought onto NFPD Premises with the intent to cause psychological or emotional harm, bodily injury or death.